LewisIsWorking/PathWarsWiki/Writerside/topics/Discord-advertisement.md

 - Campaign name = Doomsday Funtime.
 - System: PF2e.
-- Open Slots: 2.
+- Open Slots: 3.
-- Time & Frequency: Saturdays (main session), Sundays (rp & shopping session, completely optional).
+- Time & Frequency: Saturdays (main session), Sundays (role play & shopping session, completely optional).
 - Time zone = UK.
 Saturday time = 20:00.
 - Campaign Description: Stop the world from ending.
   The party are going around the world to discover what is going to end the world, whilst also discovering more about themselves.